Sarah Ferguson: Charity work

+Ferguson was scheduled to appear at the World Trade Center on 11 September 2001 for the Chances of Children charity event, but her car reached the site just after the first plane struck the towers.

 In 2003, Ferguson joined the American Cancer Society at a congressional briefing.
 She was a founding supporter of the American Cancer Society's Great American Weigh In, an annual campaign (modelled after the Society's Great American Smoke Out) aimed at raising awareness of the link between excess weight and cancer.

 In 2004, Ferguson was named the official spokesperson of SOS Children's Villages – USA and in 2005 she became a global ambassador for Ronald McDonald House Charities.
 In 2006, she established The Sarah Ferguson Foundation based in Toronto, which derived funds from Ferguson's commercial work and private donations with the aim of supporting charities internationally that serve children and families in dire need.
 Included under this umbrella organisation was her patronage and support of several British charities, including Mental Disability Rights International, the African-Caribbean Leukaemia Trust, Tommy's, the Motor Neurone Disease Association, and CARE International.
 In 2009, it was reported that despite its income of £250,000 over 18 months, the foundation had spent only £14,200 on grants, £6,300 of which was given to the charitable arm of a South African private game reserve owned by Sir Richard Branson, a friend of Ferguson's.
 Following the report, the foundation released a list that showed they spent around $400,000 on donations in 2008.

 In 2007, Ferguson joined the Advisory Council of the Ophelia Project, an American initiative aimed to support people dealing with relational and other non-physical forms of aggression.
 In 2008, Ferguson became patron of Humanitas, a charity focused on providing children with education, healthcare and family support.
 In the same year, she became an ambassador for New York mayor Michael Bloomberg's anti-poverty campaign.
 In 2010, Ferguson became a supporter of the Mullany Fund, whose aim is to support British students wishing to study medicine or physiotherapy.
 In 2011, Ferguson became the global ambassador for Not For Sale, a charity focused on human slavery.
 In 2013, Ferguson, along with her former husband and their daughters, Beatrice and Eugenie, founded Key To Freedom, a business structure for women in vulnerable situations in India who can sell their wares through the British retailer Topshop.
 In 2014, Ferguson was appointed an ambassador for the Institute of Global Health Innovation at Imperial College London.
 In 2015, Ferguson revealed her connection with India and polo when she attended as a chief guest of HVR Baroda Cup in New Delhi under the invitation of Harshavardhan Reddy, chairman of HVR Sports.